|The following documents must be submitted when applying for a Master’s study programme:

 For technical questions about online applications please use the contact form on the application portal of uni-assist.

-- The last step is to send the data using the button "submit online to uni-assist".
+- The last step is to send the data using the button "Proceed to checkout" and finish the process.

 - Supplemental information and modifications may only be sent to uni-assist via e-mail and giving your application number.